BAYKO Product Details - 1963 to 1964

 "FLANGED BRICKS"

-This is an enigma, particularly as BAYKO production ended in 1964 - i.e. within months - though, remember, BAYKO sets were still included in the 1967 MECCANO products price list.
+This is an enigma, particularly as full scale BAYKO production ended in 1964 - i.e. within months - when Lines Brothers took over MECCANO.
+Though, you should bear in mind that BAYKO sets were still included in the 1967 MECCANO products price list and there was even a Spare Parts ordering form from the same year.

 Freelance model built entirely with 'Flanged Bricks' and related parts

-Sometime in 1963, MECCANO began to retool BAYKO again.
+Sometime in 1963, MECCANO began their second retooling of BAYKO.

 They reverted to the bright red and white colour scheme of earlier years.